-- 16.17.
-An application for IRRBB model approval must demonstrate that the model has undergone a sufficiently long period of internal monitoring and has performed satisfactorily over that period.
-The length of this monitoring period will depend upon the performance of the ADI's IRRBB management framework and its track record in managing and measuring IRRBB.
-APRA may approve the use of an IRRBB model by an ADI. - 47.18.
+- 16. An application for IRRBB model approval must demonstrate that the model has undergone a sufficiently long period of internal monitoring and has performed satisfactorily over that period.
+The length of this monitoring period will depend upon the performance of the ADI's IRRBB management framework and its track record in managing and measuring IRRBB. - 17.
 An ADI must obtain APRA's approval prior to making any material changes to its approved IRRBB model.
-An ADI must notify APRA of any non-material changes no later than three months after making the change. - 18.19.
-An ADI that has IRRBB model approval must continue to use its approved IRRBB model to determine its IRRBB capital charge unless APRA revokes the approval. - 49.20.
+An ADI must notify APRA of any non-material changes no later than three months after making the change.

+- 18. An ADI that has IRRBB model approval must continue to use its approved IRRBB model to determine its IRRBB capital charge unless APRA revokes the approval. - 19.
 An ADI that has IRRBB model approval must determine its IRRBB capital charge in accordance with Attachment B to this Prudential Standard.
-The ADI may rely on its own internal methods and estimates for those parts of the calculation where a method or estimate is not prescribed in Attachment B to this Prudential Standard. - APRA may, at any time, vary or revoke an ADI's IRRBB model approval, or impose additional conditions on the approval if it determines that: - (a) the ADI does not comply with this Prudential Standard; or - (b) it is appropriate, having regard to the particular circumstances of the ADI. - For an IRB ADI that does not have IRRBB model approval, the ADI must determine its IRRBB capital charge using a method specified by APRA. - 22.23.
+The ADI may rely on its own internal methods and estimates for those parts of the calculation where a method or estimate is not prescribed in Attachment B to this Prudential Standard. - 20.
+APRA may, at any time, vary or revoke an ADI's IRRBB model approval, or impose additional conditions on the approval if it determines that: - (a) the ADI does not comply with this Prudential Standard; or - (b) it is appropriate, having regard to the particular circumstances of the ADI. - 21.
+For an IRB ADI that does not have IRRBB model approval, the ADI must determine its IRRBB capital charge using a method specified by APRA. - 22.
 APRA may require an ADI to reduce its level of IRRBB or increase its IRRBB capital charge.

-Partial use of internal model
+Partial use of model

-- An IRRBB model approval may permit partial use, which allows an ADI to use a combination of the approved IRRBB model and an alternative approach approved by APRA for purposes of calculating its IRRBB capital charge. - As part of an application for IRRBB model approval, an ADI must provide APRA with appropriate written information on the proposed scope of its approved IRRBB model.
-An ADI must not change the scope of its approved IRRBB model unless it has obtained APRA's prior approval for the change. - 25.26.
-An ADI with approval for partial use must notify APRA prior to commencing any new business activity that generates IRRBB and which the ADI did not include in the application for IRRBB model approval. - 26.27.
-Approval for partial use will, at a minimum, require that:
+- 23. An IRRBB model approval may permit partial use, which allows an ADI to use a combination of the approved IRRBB model and an alternative approach approved by APRA for purposes of calculating its IRRBB capital charge. - 24.
+As part of an application for IRRBB model approval, an ADI must provide APRA with appropriate written information on the proposed scope of its approved IRRBB model.
+An ADI must not change the scope of its approved IRRBB model unless it has obtained APRA's prior approval for the change. - 25.
+An ADI with approval for partial use must notify APRA prior to commencing any new business activity that generates IRRBB and which the ADI did not include in the application for IRRBB model approval. - 26.
+Approval for partial use will, at a minimum, require that: - (a) all material sources of IRRBB across an ADI are captured within the ADI's IRRBB capital charge; - (b) a substantial majority of an ADI's IRRBB is captured by the ADI's IRRBB measurement system; and - (c) diversification benefits for any part of the ADI's operations that is excluded from the IRRBB measurement system are not recognised. - 27.
+APRA may approve partial use on a short-term basis.
+An ADI that has received such approval must have a written, APRA-approved implementation plan that specifies the extent and timing of the extension of the approved IRRBB model to cover all material business activities.

-- (a) all material sources of IRRBB across an ADI are captured within the ADI's IRRBB capital charge; captures all material sources of IRRBB; and - (b) a substantial majoritythe calculation of an ADI's the IRRBB is captured by the ADI's IRRBB measurement system; and - (e)(b) capital charge does not recognise diversification benefits for any part of the ADI's operations that is excluded from the approved IRRBB measurement system are not recognised model excludes. - APRA may approve partial use on a short-term basis.
-An ADI that has received such approval must have a written, APRA-approved implementation plan that specifies the extent and timing of the extension of the approved IRRBB model to cover all material business activities. - 28.29.
-APRA will approve permanent partial use only in exceptional circumstances and where an ADI is able to demonstrate to APRA's satisfaction that the business activities not covered by the approved IRRBB model are immaterial in aggregate in terms of size and perceived risk profile.
+28. APRA will approve permanent partial use only in exceptional circumstances and where an ADI is able to demonstrate to APRA's satisfaction that the business activities not covered by the approved IRRBB model are immaterial in aggregate in terms of size and perceived risk profile.
 APRA may specify an amount to be added to the IRRBB capital charge in respect of business activities that are not covered.